Sasural Simar Ka 2: Plot

 On their first wedding anniversary, Aarav wants to gift Simar something special.
 He saw a bangle which was in a statue's hand.
 The statue has a burn mark on it so no one was willing to buy it.
 However, Aarav likes it.
 The statue turned out to be cursed.
 It killed everyone one who hated it.
 Reema knows about this after some research that the statue was made by a man named Arindam, who was the heir of a famous Bengali family, The Roy Chaudary's.
 Arindam was in love with a maid named Labuni.
 However, The Roy Chaudary's refused their relationship and threw Labuni into fire.
 Labuni escaped but her face was scarred.
 Arindam had made a statue similar to Labuni and now Labuni's soul resides in the statue looking for someone who would love her despite the scar on her face.
-The man happened to be Aarav, and Labuni plotted to marry him in order to become alive.
+The man happened to be Aarav, and Labuni plotted to marry him to become alive.
 Labuni tries everything she can to marry Aarav.
 However, Simar manages to burn the statue.
 Labuni returns in her human form to marry Aarav.
 She becomes Geetanjali's maid and frames Simar for a murder.
 Aarav proves Simar is innocence and kills Labuni.
 Arindam, who falls for Simar, along with his grandmother and Dulba plan to bring back the dead Choudhary family souls into the bodies of the Oswal family but end up being defeated, thanks to Simar.

 Gajendra (Aarav's father) had a daughter named Masoomi, from his girlfriend before his marriage with Sandhya (Aarav's mother).
 He had been raising her secretly in an orphanage for 25 years.
 A priest told Geetanjali Devi about a sin committed by one of the family members.
 To repent for the "sin", Geetanjali Devi distributes food to an orphanage which happens to be the same orphanage where Masoomi stays.
 Gajendra's truth comes out and everyone hates him except Simar.
 Masoomi overhears the conversation between Gajendra, Simar and Aarav.
 She learns about her father and runs away after Gajendra says that he will leave Masoomi for his wife and children.
 Masoomi meets Sandhya on the road who brings her to The Oswal's Mansion.
 Sandhya becomes heart-broken after learning the truth and keeps her distance from Gajendra.
 Masoomi accuses Aarav of snatching her happiness by stealing her father.
 Simar visits the orphanage to learn more about Masoomi.
 She learned that Masoomi had a twin sister named Gunjan who had died.
 Charulata (Gunjan and Masoomi's mother and Gajendra's ex-girlfriend) is a witch.
 She summons Gunjan's spirit to avenge The Oswals.
 However, Simar manages to defeat them.
 But Gunjan already orders a Naag to disguise as Aarav.